- 5-Minute Article

 7. Complete an Insurance Checkup

 Review and update insurance priorities, which may change as you get closer to retirement.
 For example, if you’re still working, your employer’s short- and long-term disability insurance benefit can help replace part of your income should you be unable to work.
-Once you retire, however, that need diminishes – allowing you to repurpose premium dollars spent on disability insurance for other safeguards.
+That need diminishes once you retire, however, allowing you to repurpose premium dollars spent on disability insurance for other safeguards.